mohd-meraj-khan/LBM-for-scattering/README.md

 # LBM-for-scattering-of-EM-wave

-A 2D lattice Boltzmann solver for scattering and radiation force calculations
+<h3>A 2D lattice Boltzmann solver for scattering and radiation force calculations</h3>

-<p>We usd the Lattice Boltzmann method given by <a href="https://doi.org/10.1103/PhysRevE.96.063306" target="_blank">Winners</a> </p>
+<p>The solver utilizes the Lattice Boltzmann method (LBM) as described by <a href="https://doi.org/10.1103/PhysRevE.96.063306" target="_blank">Hauser and Verhey</a>.
+  To optimize performance, the LBM code is implemented in C and interfaced using <b>ctypes</b> to execute within Python.
+Python was chosen due to its ease of coding and extensive library support. </p>

+<p>Currently, the solver is designed to compute scattering width and radiation force for 2D geometries.
+It performs effectively across all three scattering regimes: Rayleigh, Mie, and geometrical optics. </p>

 <h2><i>Scattering width calculation</i></h2>